koisuru-project/best-release-indonesia/README.md

 ]
 ```

-## Usage
+## 📖 Usage

-1. Copy the `AnimeReleaseTable` component to your project.

-2. Import and use the component in your page:
+Import and use the component in your Next.js page:

 ```typescript
 // app/page.tsx